codex-academy/codeX_ReleaseOneNarrativeWorkbook/RefactorToBeTestable.md

 };
 ```

-The code have less reason to change now, database related changes shouldn't affect it, only screen related changes.
+The code has less reason to change now.
+Database related changes shouldn't affect it, only screen related changes.

-**Now go ahead and refactor your Products module** and write some mocha tests for it.
+**Now go ahead and refactor your Products module** and write some Mocha tests for it.

 # Test database services with Travis

 Now that you have Mocha tests for your database code, setup a Travis instance for your project.
 You will need  database scripts that can create and populate your database every time Travis runs.
-This is a good practice and will ensure your database script and your database is syncronized.
+This is a good practice and will ensure your database script and your database is synchronised.

-Look at [example project](https://github.com/avermeulen/TravisWithDatabase) that use Travis with a database.
-Note the `.travis.yml` especially.
+Look at [this example project](https://github.com/avermeulen/TravisWithDatabase) that uses Travis with a database.
+Note the `.travis.yml` especially (.yml means that it's a [YAML](http://yaml.org/) file: a way of marking up metadata).

 ## Better database connections